contentstack/migration-v2/api/README.md

 2. Start the MongoDB service.
 3. Verify that MongoDB is running by opening a command prompt and running the command `mongo --version`.

+## Environment Variables
+The following environment variables are used in this project:

+- `APP_TOKEN_KEY`: The token key for the application.
+Default is `MIGRATION_V2`.
+- `PORT`: The port number on which the application runs.
+Default is `5001`.

+Make sure to set these variables in a `.env` file at the root of your project.

-3. To run the development server, create a `./development.env` file and add environment variables as per `./example.env`
+1. To run the development server, create a `./development.env` file and add environment variables as per `./example.env`
-4. To run the production server, create a `./production.env` file and add environment variables as per `./example.env`
+2. To run the production server, create a `./production.env` file and add environment variables as per `./example.env`